amob/amob.github.io/_members/Anastasia-Craig.md

 role: undergrad
 ---

-Ana improved the duckweed backyard chimeric microbiomes classroom activity, and adapted it for elementary school students.
+Anna improved the duckweed backyard chimeric microbiomes classroom activity, and adapted it for elementary school students.

 <br>